nervosnetwork/rfcs/README.md

 ### 1. Discuss Your Idea with Community

-Before submiting a RFC pull request, you should send the draft to community to solicit initial feedbacks.
+Before submitting a RFC pull request, you should send the draft to community to solicit initial feedbacks.
 The [#rfc-chat discord channel](https://discord.gg/SWE7AtDKc4) or [Nervos Talk](https://talk.nervos.org/) are both good places to go.

 ### 2. Create A Pull Request